 Please do not hesitate to contact our other VAT specialists, who are available to provide information on the respective (planned and partly already implemented) regulations in the other EU Member States.
-Dr. Heidi Friedrich-Vache and the core team are centrally available to you.
+Dr. Heidi Friedrich-Vache and the core team for VAT services together with our Rödl & Partner IT consulting teams and audit colleagues with process advise are centrally available to you.